-If you don’t have a double boiler you can make one by nestling a metal or heatproof glass bowl over a pot with a bit of water in the bottom – bring the water to a boil over medium high heat, and stir the chips frequently until they melt.
-You can melt chocolate in a heavy pan works just as well, though, if you make sure you keep the heat very low and stir often.
+If you don’t have a double boiler, you can make one by nestling a metal or heatproof glass bowl over a pot with a bit of water in the bottom —bring the water to a boil over medium-high heat, and stir the chips frequently until they melt.
+See how to melt chocolate in a double boiler.